Audit Information for Doctors

 Please plan how you will respond and collect the necessary supporting documentation.
 You can read the information booklet which has been developed to assist you with planning your response to the audit process.
 In planning your response, you need to consider whether you have been practising in Ireland or practising overseas.

 Only submit copies of documentation, do not submit original documentation.
 The Medical Council may seek to verify any documents which you submit.
-You will need to submit the supporting documentation to the Medical Council no later than the 15th February 2013.

 Failure to respond places your registration with the Medical Council and continuing right to practice medicine at risk.